DEbbevi/ethix_ai/README.md

 ## Contributing

 Project is in early alpha.
-Some parts are ducktaped (with style).
+Some parts are duct taped (with style).
 Please contribute by creating a pull request.

 ## License